svub/nunya/_SETUP.md

 Check configured correctly.

-4. On a second terminal, deploy the test contract to desired network (e.g. `yarn deploy --network localhost` or `yarn deploy --network sepolia`)
+4. On a second terminal, compile and deploy the test contract to desired network (e.g. `yarn hardhat:deploy --network localhost` or `yarn hardhat:deploy --network sepolia`)

 ```
+yarn hardhat:clean
+yarn hardhat:compile
-yarn deploy --network sepolia
+yarn hardhat:deploy --network sepolia
 ```

 > Note: The contract is located in `packages/hardhat/contracts` and can be modified to suit your needs.
-The `yarn deploy` command uses the deploy script located in `packages/hardhat/deploy` to deploy the contract to the network.
+The `yarn hardhat:deploy` command uses the deploy script located in `packages/hardhat/deploy` to deploy the contract to the network.
 You can also customize the deploy script.

 Note: If it has deployed previously it will output `Nothing to compile.
 No need to generate any newer typings.`.
-To make a fresh deployment first run `yarn run hardhat:clean`.
+To make a fresh deployment first run `yarn run hardhat:clean` from the project root folder.

 Example of output:
 ```